 The Levitan Pitch Playbook

 FYI: This Advertising Agency Pitch Playbook supports my book on advertising agency presentations and pitching… The Levitan Pitch.
 Buy This Book.
 Win More Pitches.
 It is the definitive ‘How To’ book on advertising agency pitching & winning.
 Look up to the top of this page to get a free chapter or just go for it and buy it (for the price of a couple of lattes, you will win more new accounts).
+Oh, look up to the top of this page to buy your very own copy.

 “Baseball is ninety percent mental and the other half is physical.”